-1.1 Student Use of Electronic Resources
+Student Use of Electronic Resources

 The overwhelming popularity of e-resources has long been recognised.
-Morse and Clintworth [10], reporting on electronic journal use in an academic health science library, record an overwhelming preference for the electronic form: 28,000 viewings of full-text articles, compared with 1,800 uses of the corresponding print volumes.
+Morse and Clintworth (2000, p.3), reporting on electronic journal use in an academic health science library, record an overwhelming preference for the electronic form: 28,000 viewings of full-text articles, compared with 1,800 uses of the corresponding print volumes.
 They conclude that "the overwhelming magnitude of the electronic usage must primarily represent the satisfaction of needs that were previously unmet in the print domain".

-Tenopir's digest and analysis of earlier surveys and research studies [13, p.
-45] document two intuitively quite obvious facts.
-First, convenience "remains the single most important factor for information use.
+Tenopir's digest and analysis of earlier surveys and research studies (2003, p.45) document two intuitively fairly obvious facts.
+Firstly, convenience "remains the single most important factor for information use.
 Desktop access, speed of access and the ability to download, print and send articles are top advantages of electronic journals" for all groups of users surveyed.
-Second, younger users are more enthusiastic adopters and rely on electronic resources more heavily.
+Secondly, younger users are more enthusiastic adopters and rely on electronic resources more heavily.

 These trends are evident in statistics from my own library.
 Downloads of full-text articles from e-journals have increased from 220k in 2002/3, through 485k in 2003/4 (when they surpassed for the first time loans of monographs), to 610k in 2004/5.
-At the same time loans of monographs have started to decrease, and reshelving surveys are showing very low usage of hard-copy journals.
+At the same time loans of monographs are decreasing, and reshelving surveys are showing very low usage of hard-copy journals.
 One interesting factor is that Bournemouth has traditionally been a teaching rather than a research university.
 This high and increasing use of the electronic journal literature is overwhelmingly by undergraduate and taught postgraduate students, rather than by researchers.

 A further interesting point is that usage is extremely high in our Institute of Health and Community Studies.
-Here the majority of students are working nurses, studying part time, who tend to be older and more technology-averse than their counterparts entering university straight from school.
+Here the majority of students are working nurses, who tend to be older and more technology-averse than their counterparts entering university straight from school.
 Convenience is obviously a major contributory factor here: the availability of e-resources 24x7, on campus, in hospital libraries, or at home.
 Recent statistics show that 72% of these students access electronic resources from home.

 We are therefore seeing an explosion in the use by undergraduates of journal articles, traditionally more the preserve of the researcher, because of the factors documented by Tenopir: convenience of availability and the preference of a younger generation for the electronic form.
-Use by undergraduates is not intensive, as it is by researchers; however it is widespread and increasing.

-1.2 E-books
+E-books

-Although revolutionary in terms of delivery and take-up, the advent of e-journals has not changed the mode of their use.
+Although revolutionary in terms of delivery and take-up, the advent of e-journals has not changed the mode of use.
 Indexes and abstracts are searched; articles are selected; prints of them are procured.
 This is fundamentally no different from the hard-copy process of getting photocopies of articles, either from one's own library or on inter-library loan, after a literature search.
 The process has been telescoped by the technology, and the user is more in control; but the end-product is the same and this is essentially the way that scholars have worked for many years.

 However, e-books are different, partly because of the extent of their individual content.
 Library users are either tied to a screen to read large volumes of text, or obliged to print it themselves.
 This is not the way that users, or librarians, have worked with hard-copy books, and the end-product is quite different.
-The difference is magnified because the numbers making intensive use of e-books, particularly textbooks, comprising the whole undergraduate population, are much larger than the numbers making intensive use of ejournals.
+The difference is magnified because the numbers making intensive use of e-books, particularly textbooks, comprising the whole undergraduate population, are much larger than the numbers making intensive use of e-journals.
 Cultural and technical difficulties (network and hardware availability, printing capacities and costs) are potentially much more critical.